peasantthefirst/peasantthefirst/README.md

 - Hey there, I'm peasantthefirst.
 You can call me peasant.
-I'm a 14 y/o genderfluid person who loves science.
+I'm a 14 y/o genderfluid child who loves science.

 - I'm interested in Java, Python, C and learning in general.
 I do a lot of rpi projects.